aleksa-sukovic/docker-lamp-72/README.md

     - Docker/php72 : this repository
     - Source/apache : all of projects that will be available to Apache server

+All request that do not match any available virtual host, will be redirected to page located at `/var/www/index.html` (on host: `Source/apache/index.html`)

 ### Installation

 1. Clone this repository to `Development/Docker/php72`